eiConsole v.23R1

 Our output:

-The Select instruction should now create a SQL query fetching the various provided columns from the PEOPLE table.
-The results will be stored in a variable called “records.”
+The Select instruction should now create an SQL query fetching the columns from the PEOPLE table.
+The results will be stored in a variable called records.
 Now we simply need to output this variable to XML.
-To do so, we’ll add another instruction next to Select called “XMLOut” with an attribute called “var” specifying our “records” variable:
+To do so, we’ll add another instruction next to Select called XMLOut with an attribute called var specifying our records variable:

 <XMLOut var="records" />

-Now to save our file.
-Click the “save” button and save the file there as “sql.xml” then close the XML Editor.
+Now, save your file.
+Click the save button and save the file as sql.xml and close the XML Editor.

 This will cause all selected rows to come back in a single eiConsole transaction.
 Unchecked, and by default, the Listener will produce a separate transaction for each row selected.

-Now we are going to save this output file for later use as the source when creating the transformations to XML and delimited file.
-Click on the “save” button on the top bar, name your file SQLXMLOutput.xml and save it in a local directory.
+Now, we are going to save this output file for later use as the Source when creating the transformations to XML and delimited files.
+Click on the Save button on the top bar, name your file SQLXMLOutput.xml and save it in a local directory.
 Be sure to remember the location because we will be using this file later on.

-In our case we saved our file in the “data” directory under our working directory, “c:\Program Files\PilotFish Technology\Getting-Started-Project”.
+In our case we saved our file in the data directory under our working directory, c:\Users\{USER _NAME}\PilotFish eiConsole Working Directories\MS-SQL Server to XML and Delimited File\data.

-Close the result window and go back to Editing Mode:
+Close the result window and go back to Mode >Editing Mode in the top menu.

 Adding the Polling Output XML to XML XSLT